 It’s all in the details at this Soho institution, where designer David Collins is at his flamboyant best.
 There are retro leather booths, sleek marbled table-tops, eye-catching mirrored ceilings and exquisite hand-printed Japanese wallpaper.
-Then, of course, there’s the ‘Press for Champagne’ button, an absolute must when playing cupid.
-But this is a place for eating, too, with a menu of English and Russian classics given an exquisite twist.
+Then, of course, there’s the infamous ‘Press for Champagne’ button, the ultimate first date ice breaker.
+But this is a place for eating, too, with a menu of English and Russian classics given a delightful twist.
 If the lobster mac and cheese or the beef wellington for two doesn’t sweep you off your feet, the crème brûlée, flambéed at the table, certainly will.

-The Shard, 31 St Thomas Street, Southwark, London, SE1
+The Shard, 31 St Thomas Street, Southwark, London SE1 9RY

 If you’re after bright, buzzing and good old-fashioned fun, this 70s Capri-style trattoria from restaurant group Big Mamma is a blast of sunshine in Shoreditch.
 Set over two floors, interiors are a kitsch mash-up and the service is joyful, while the food is as theatrical as the surroundings.
 Enjoy Italian classics made with love by chef Filippo – next-level fresh pasta with black truffle, creamy burrata filled with pesto, pizza Napoletana served bubbling from the Marana oven, creamy gelato… With a cocktail list that’s packed full of crowd-pleasers, this larger-than-life restaurant is the very definition of la dolce vita.

 Tucked away in the backstreets of Richmond sits one of London’s most magical spots.
-The beautiful café (which is a lot more impressive than it sounds) is draped with Indian blinds and filled with bougainvillea and jasmine climbing across the ceiling.
+The beautiful café (which is a lot more impressive than it sounds) is draped with Indian blinds and filled with bougainvillaea and jasmine climbing across the ceiling.
 Antique furniture and mirrors sit alongside the fragrant foliage, while the tables are laden down with vases of flowers and pots of herbs.
 It’s as much of a feast for the taste buds as it is for the eyes.
-Sip on a spiced pear Bellini and peruse the menu, which focuses on seasonal, Italian-inspired food (Petersham is owned by the Boglione family, whose patriarch, Francesco, hails from Turin) – highlights include chargrilled monkfish with wild mushrooms, and rhubarb and almond tart with stem ginger ice cream.
+Sip on a spiced pear Bellini and peruse the menu, which focuses on seasonal, Italian-inspired food (Petersham is owned by the Boglione family, whose patriarch, Francesco, hails from Turin) – highlights include pork chop with black Muscat grapes and crispy sage, and Amalfi lemon mousse with Lingua di Gatto.

-Hidden away in Mayfair, this ever-popular restaurant may be small (it seats just over 40 in two rooms) but it’s perfectly formed.
+Hidden away in Mayfair, this ever-popular romantic London restaurant may be small (it seats just over 40 in two rooms) but it’s perfectly formed.
 Cosy, low-ceilinged and intimately lit, the dark green walls, velvet banquettes and flickering candles lend it a Dickensian charm.
-The kitchen is tiny too, sending out a concise, unpretentious menu that changes with the seasons and might include monkfish, cauliflower and curried butter, followed by Jerusalem artichoke cake, crème fraiche sorbet and quince (definitely a two-spoon number).
+The kitchen is tiny too, sending out a concise, unpretentious menu that changes with the seasons and might include monkfish, pink fir potatoes, parsley and pickled duce, followed by panna cotta, mulled pear and almond crumb (definitely a two-spoon number).
 The wine list is from Les Caves de Pyrene, Berry Bros and O.W.
 Loeb, while the famous Bad Kitty cocktail (gin, sloe gin, elderflower, lemon and Cava) is obligatory on a date.
 If you’re Covent Garden way, sister restaurant Cora Pearl is equally as warm and welcoming.

 Michelin-starred chef Jason Atherton’s restaurant in the chic Edition hotel is home to one of the most impressive dining rooms in London.
 Every inch of wall space here features a different gilt-framed artwork, from enormous portraits to elegant still lifes and miniature studies, while the ceiling is covered in the finest original cornicing.
-Tuck yourselves away into one of the cosy leather booths and order the chateaubriand to share with roasted baby parsnips, wild mushrooms and smoked bone marrow butter, washed down with one of their excellent cocktails – our top picks are the Dill or No Dill, made with Plymouth gin, cucumber, lemon, elderflower and dill, or Sweet Darkness, a heady mix of Jack Daniel’s single barrel, espresso and cocoa liquor.
+Tuck yourselves away into one of the cosy leather booths and order the Buccleuch Estate Côte de Boeuf to share with Koffman’s fries, house salad and garlic and herb butter, washed down with one of their excellent cocktails – our top picks are the Venetian Merchant, made with Select, peach, sparkling wine and bitters, or Jamestown, a heady mix of Woodford Reserve, sloe gin, Arrack chamomile, pineapple and lemon.